 Colors and Trouble

-- identify and compare examples of tolerant and intolerant behavior based on the events of the book.
+- identify and compare examples of respectful and unkind behaviors

 - Permission to use this out-of-print paperback picture book for Lesson Five: Colors and Trouble kindly granted by the publisher, Scholastic, Inc. The title was originally published under the following: